Does Fluoride During Pregnancy Affect Child’s IQ?

 Common Benefits

-• Reducing the Risk of Tooth Decay: Fluoride has been shown to reduce the risk of tooth decay and cavities, particularly in children and adolescents.
+• Tooth Decay Prevention: Fluoride is effective in lowering the risk of tooth decay and cavities, especially in children and adolescents.

-• Strengthening Tooth Enamel: Fluoride can strengthen tooth enamel and make it more resistant to acid and decay.
+• Enamel Strengthening: It enhances tooth enamel, making it more resistant to acid attacks and decay.

 Recommended Reading: Should You Use Prescription Fluoride Toothpaste?
 (Dentist’s Thoughts)

-Exploring the Health Concerns and Potential Side Effects
+Exploring the Health Concerns & Potential Side Effects

 While fluoride use has numerous benefits for oral health, it is also important to be aware of fluoride exposure’s potential risks and side effects.